gatsbyjs/rfcs/text/0000-telemetry.md

 # Alternatives

-There aren't really any alternatives — without directly sending information about usage, we only have proxy metrics which are incomplete and often misleading (hello NPM downloads count).
+There aren't really any alternatives — without directly sending information about usage, we only have proxy telemetry which are incomplete and often misleading (hello NPM downloads count).

 We could do opt-in instead of opt-out but that would mean most people wouldn't ever know to opt-in and our data collection would be probably useless as we'd only see a small % of user activity and never be sure what % it is of the real total.